 Together with the Salvation Army’s curator Lindsay Cox, we were arranging a few visits in groups of ten, when Covid struck again, and all visits were cancelled.

-We are hoping to reinstate this plan when lockdown ends.
+We are hoping to reinstate this plan shortly.
 So don’t think we’ve forgotten!
 In the meantime, there is a great deal of information on the internet about this historic studio (sometimes called the Limelight Department).
 For example: https://en.wikipedia.org/wiki/Limelight_Department

 Warmest good wishes,